 Most programs range from 28 to 90 days, and many are even longer.

 Things like private rooms, swimming pools, in-house gyms, yoga, and nutritional counseling.

 We believe recovery should be available to anyone in need of care.
-Which is why we work directly with your insurance provider to find the best option for you.
+This is why we work directly with your insurance provider to find the best option for you.

 We accept most major health plans to help you pay for your drug rehabilitation treatment.
 Please call for verification of benefits coverage or check with your health insurance carrier for a final determination regarding specific covered services.
 Usually, prescription drugs used in treatment like methadone and suboxone are covered, but not always.